Yesterday was Puppy Go Home Day for Gracies litter of eight MultiGen Goldendoodle puppies. Congratulations to all of our

-We have a couple of Guardian Home opportunities available from upcoming litters expected to be ready to go home in the first quarter of 2019.
+We have four Guardian Home opportunities available for a litter of Golden Retrievers expected to be ready to go home in May, 2019.
 If you meet our criteria, this could be an opportunity to share ownership for the first three years, then own the dog outright, with the cost you paid reimbursed.
 If you would like more details, please call Janet at (860) 942-7889.

 At Powderhill, we are constantly tweaking and evolving the process for planning, breeding, marketing and delivering puppies to our clientele.
 Here is our current process (Updated May 19, 2018):